Oliver Hazard Perry: Mission to Venezuela and death

 In 1818 Perry purchased a large house on Washington Square in Newport which was built in 1750 for merchant Peter Buloid.
 The house remained in the Perry family until 1865 and now serves as an antique bookstore.

 In 1819, Perry sailed for the Orinoco River, Venezuela, aboard of the frigate John Adams with the frigate Constellation and the schooner USS Nonsuch, arriving on July 15 to discourage piracy, while still maintaining friendly relations with Republic of Venezuela and the Republic of Buenos Aires.
 Shifting his flag to USS Nonsuch, due to its shallower draft, Perry sailed upriver to Angostura to negotiate an anti-piracy agreement with President Simón Bolívar.
-A favorable treaty was signed on August 11 with Vice-President Francisco Antonio Zea in the absence of Bolivar (who was engaged in the liberation of New Granada), but when the schooner started downriver, many of her crew, including Perry, had been stricken with yellow fever.
+A favorable treaty was signed on August 11 with Vice President Francisco Antonio Zea in the absence of Bolivar (who was engaged in the liberation of New Granada), but when the schooner started downriver, many of her crew, including Perry, had been stricken with yellow fever.

 Despite the crew's efforts to reach Trinidad for medical assistance, the commodore died on board USS Nonsuch on August 23, 1819, his 34th birthday, as the ship entered the Gulf of Paria and was nearing Port of Spain.
-He was buried in Port of Spain with great honors while the Nonsuchs crew acted as honor guard.
+He was buried in Port of Spain.

 His remains were later taken back to the United States in 1826 and interred in Newport, Rhode Island.
 Originally interred in the Old Common Burial Ground, his body was eventually moved to Newport's Island Cemetery.

 Perry Street in Savannah, Georgia, is named in his honor.

 Family

-Perry's parents were Christopher Raymond Perry (1761–1818), who was also born in South Kingstown, Rhode Island, and Sarah Wallace Alexander (1763–1830).
-Through his mother, Perry was a direct descendant of the uncle of Scottish nobleman and military leader William Wallace (d.
-1305), whose life was the inspiration for the movie Braveheart.

 Perry married Elizabeth Champlin Mason in 1811.
 They had five children, four of whom lived to maturity.
 They were: